 1) Blood Tests

 - Serum Creatinine: A measure of how well the kidneys are cleaning the blood of the body’s waste products- The Normal value of Creatinine is generally around 0.5 - 1.2 mg/dL

 - Serum Electrolytes

-- Tests for presence of Sugar, Protein, Blood Cells in the Urine
+- Urine Routine: Tests for the presence of Sugar, Protein, and Blood Cells in the Urine

-To check for- Size of the Kidneys- Presence of scarring in the Kidneys- Malformations- Presence of Cysts, Tumors, Stones- Obstruction of Urine Outflow
+- Kidney Ultrasound Scan: To check for Size of the Kidneys- Presence of scarring in the Kidneys- Malformations- Presence of Cysts, Tumors, Stones- Obstruction of Urine Outflow

-+ If I am diagnosed with CKD, what can I do to preserve remaining Kidney Function?
+If I am diagnosed with CKD, what can I do to preserve the remaining Kidney Function?

 - Maintain good control over Blood Pressure.- Maintain good control of your Blood Sugar levels if Diabetic.- Adhere to the Diet outlined by the Kidney doctor- Avoid Painkillers (specifically Non-Steroidal Anti-inflammatory Drugs as above)- Ensure that all your physicians are aware of your Kidney function before any medication changes or any tests/procedures are planned- Follow up with your Kidney doctor and take medications as prescribed- Avoid Smoking

 What are the Diet Changes I should make?

 In general individuals with CKD will be required to make some changes to their diet especially involving - - Restriction of Fluid and Salt.- Restriction of potassium and/or phosphorus-containing foods each individual should consult their Nephrologist and Clinical Nutritionist for personalized recommendations on what foods should be consumed and what avoided.